 *We say eventually because the problem, as you will see if you read on, is there isn't the wealth of games available for the Mac - let alone the M1 Chip - right now.

 The state of gaming on the Mac

-Before we start there's a bit of an elephant in the room in terms of what games are actually available for Macs.
+The problem with Mac gaming is that there aren't a lot of games that are actually available for Macs, let alone M1 Macs.
 It doesn't matter how good a Mac might be as a gaming machine if it won't run the games you want to play.

 In a previous version of this article, pre-M1, we talked about how the Mac gaming scene had picked up since Macs started to use the same Intel processors as Windows PCs (back in 2007).
 The strong sales of Macs in recent years also helped encourage developers to make more A-List games available on the Mac than ever before.
 Just check out our roundup of the best Mac games for some of the highlights.

-Of course, the majority of AAA games will probably always arrive on Windows first.
-But in the pre-M1 days the Mac also has a cunning trick up its precision-engineered sleeve in the form of Boot Camp.
-Installing Windows via Boot Camp on a Mac gives you the best of both worlds, playing native Mac versions whenever possible and then switching to Windows where necessary.
+In the pre-M1 days the Mac also has a cunning trick up its precision-engineered sleeve in the form of Boot Camp.
+Installing Windows via Boot Camp means it is possible to play Windows games on an Intel-based Mac.
 Alternatively, Parallels or VMware might have been considered options for PC gaming on a Mac.